Protestants on the Roman Road

 I might remark that much of it consists of the act of translation; of discovering the real meaning of words, which the Church uses rightly and the world uses wrongly.
 (Id., 26)

 For example, my Catholic neighbors had not been worshiping Mary after all.
-That happens in Protestant pamphlets, not the real world.
+That happens in Protestant pamphlets, not the real faith.
 Nor did I find a church where people “work their way to heaven”.
 I had never seen such Christ-centered worship until discovering the Mass.

 It is impossible to be just to the Catholic Church.
 The moment men cease to pull against it they feel a tug towards it.
 The moment they cease to shout it down they begin to listen to it with pleasure.